HK

 For decades, OMT skeptics demanded data.
 The challenge was never that osteopathic manipulative treatment didn't work — the challenge was that the healthcare system lacked the infrastructure to generate evidence at scale.
 NIH funding for osteopathic research has historically represented less than 0.1% of total disbursements.
 Assembly-line medicine doesn't pause to measure outcomes.
 And the kind of individualized, hands-on care that defines OMT is notoriously difficult to standardize into a randomized controlled trial.

 AI is now generating data faster than anyone expected.
 In 2026, we are watching a convergence of machine learning, large-scale outcome databases, and real-world evidence platforms that is quietly building the strongest evidence base osteopathic medicine has ever had.
+This is part of a broader renaissance in osteopathic manipulative treatment that has been building for years.
 This is not hypothetical.
 It is happening right now, and the implications for patients who choose evidence-based hands-on care are significant.

 The Data Problem OMT Has Always Faced